 Further information and details of the scheme will be shared shortly by HMRC.
 HMRC will use the average trading profits from tax returns in 2016-17, 2017-18 and 2018-19 to determine the size of the grant.
 This scheme also applies to members of partnerships.
 Before grant payments are made, the self-employed will still be able to access other available government support for those affected by coronavirus including more generous universal credit and business continuity loans where they have a business bank account

 This guidance applies to people buying or selling private residential homes which they intend to live in.

 Everyone is reminded to follow the NHS advice which includes preventative measures about social distancing and stay at home guidance.
 Please also remember to keep your hands clean, especially if you have been outside e.g. at the supermarket or using an ATM.

 Please use our website!

-We would like to reassure everyone that we are working closely with our partners from across Essex in the NHS, emergency services, county council and other local authorities, ensuring that well-practised plans are put into place.
+We would like to reassure everyone that we are working closely with our partners from across Essex in the NHS, emergency services, county council and other local authorities, ensuring that well-practiced plans are put into place.

-The council is monitoring Government guidance daily and will be issuing communications to staff, members and the public with increasing regularity but in the meantime, please watch our website, sign up for e-mail alerts or go to our social media channels to keep up-to-date with the latest information.
+The council is monitoring Government guidance daily and will be issuing communications to staff, members and the public with increasing regularity but in the meantime, so please watch our website, sign up for e-mail alerts or go to our social media channels to keep up-to-date with the latest information.